 The Five Stages of a Project

-- Initiation: project team formation, project chartering and kick-off.
+- Initiation: project team formation, project chartering, and kick-off

-- Planning: finalizing the project scope, defining the detailed work breakdown, assessing risk, identifying resource requirements, finalizing the schedule and preparing for the actual work.
+- Planning: finalizing the project scope, defining the detailed work breakdown, assessing risk, identifying resource requirements, finalizing the schedule, and preparing for the actual work

-- Execution: performing the actual work required by the project definition and scope.
+- Execution: performing the actual work required by the project definition and scope

-- Monitor and Control: the actual management, reporting, and control of the resources and budgets during the execution phase.
+- Monitor and control: the actual management, reporting, and control of the resources and budgets during the execution phase

-- Project Close: delivery of the project, assessment of lessons learned, adjournment of the project team.
+- Project close: delivery of the project, assessment of lessons learned, adjournment of the project team

+A project manager will lead their team through these five phases in succession—regardless of project size—until the project is complete.
 For agile or iterative development-type projects, planning and execution take place in short spurts or sprints, with the stages repeating until the project is completed to the customer's satisfaction.

 A solid project initiation will not only set your project up for success, but it will also lay the groundwork for all future stages.
-During initiation, you'll get the project team members assigned, brief them on the overall project goals and ask the client or project owner as many questions as possible so you can plan the project efficiently.
-It is also a great time to build team enthusiasm about the project and collect any last minute details that might influence project planning.
+During initiation, you'll get the project team members assigned, brief them on the overall project goals, and ask the client or project owner as many questions as possible so you can plan the project efficiently.
+It is also a great time to build team enthusiasm about the project and collect any last-minute details that might influence project planning.
 Additional steps include: